bodo-ai/Bodo/docs/source/pandas.rst

     ``right_index``, and ``indicator`` are supported but should be constant values.
   * The output dataframe is not sorted by default for better parallel performance (Pandas may preserve key order depending on `how`).
     One can use explicit sort if needed.
+  * Bodo additionally supports more complex merge conditions not available in standard Pandas.
+Please refer to :ref:`general_merge_conditions` for more information.

 * :func:`pandas.merge_asof` (similar arguments to `merge`)